fsauer65/pathexpressions/README.md

 bar as a value for their wildcards.

-The grammar is a standard expression grammer based on the one in the Prograaming in Scala book, but with added predicates and obviously the paths variables.
+The grammar is a standard expression grammer based on the one in the Programming in Scala book's chapter on parser combinators, but with added predicates and obviously the paths variables.
 It also has some units defined to write things like `10 MB` or `50 %` as constant values.

 The above predicate translates to this AST: